 The first thing that I remember thinking after the accident was that my life will never be the same again.
 The Holidays were very sad that year.
 Joe’s birthday is December 20th and we had been planning on driving as a family to Seattle, WA to visit family.
 We did fly out to Seattle as a family that year and it was good to be with family.
 In the years to follow my wife and I have planned vacations during the Holidays so that we wouldn’t be home and have to deal with our grief and loneliness.
 It has only been in the last 5 years that we have celebrated Christmas at home with friends and family.

 I don’t understand why I lost my 20-year-old son who was going to Bible School to be a missionary.
 What I do know is that in Joe’s death, more people will continue to receive a good Christian education.
 Joe’s legacy lives on in a Bible School built in his honor in Madagascar.
-We have definitely learned to lean on God as we went through the trauma of the car accident and the grief of the death of our son, Joe.
+We have definitely learned to lean on God and others as we went through the trauma of the car accident and the grief of the death of our son, Joe.
 Dealing with grief is difficult and now at After Hours Counseling, I have helped many individuals address the grief in their lives.
 If you are dealing with loss and grief, don’t be afraid to reach out for help.

 My Wife Nancy Short is a follower of Jesus and wife of 39 years and a Mom of 4 and grandmother of 2 and a sometimes quilter.